This post may contain affiliate links. Please read my disclosure for details.

 Here is the How to and FAQ of Google Scholar Libraries

-The next 2 posts get beyond the basics of Google Search search results into Recommendations and Google Profiles.
+The next 2 posts in this Google Scholar Tutorial go beyond the basics of Google Search search results into Recommendations and Google Profiles.
 Check them out: